• Skip to primary navigation

 White Christmas houses

-I have learned (the hard way) that you want to do thin coats.
-Better 2 or 3 thin coats than trying to do a thick coat.
+Painting the Christmas village.
+I have learned (the hard way) that you want to do thin coats—better 2 or 3 thin coats than trying to do a thick coat.
+Thick coats tend to run and then you have drip marks dried into your white Christmas house.

 white christmas house

-Thin coats of spray paint don't run and have a nice smooth finish.
-Also, start spraying before you hit your project.
-That way you have a nice smooth consistent spray when you are spraying your project.
-Sometimes when you start spraying, you may get a 'glob'.
+Thin coats of spray paint don't run and have a nice, smooth finish.
+Also, start spraying before you hit your project with the spray paint.
+That way, you have an excellent, smooth, consistent spray when spraying your project.
+Sometimes, when you start spraying, you may get a 'glob' or it sputters so you can stop before it hits your project.

 white christmas house.